Timelines & Guidelines, Vehicle Use, Travel/Meetings, & Purchasing

 Before the student can begin:

-1) Student completes a GraduateCollege application form.
+- Student completes a GraduateCollege application form.

 - Student supplies official copies of GRE scores, transcripts for all colleges attended, two letters of recommendation (using the FW form), and a letter of intent to the Graduate College.

-3) Advisor provides the Program Director a memo expressing their willingness to take on the student as an advisee.
+- Advisor provides the Program Director a memo expressing their willingness to take on the student as an advisee.

 Near beginning of first semester:

 - Application for a Graduate Assistant is sent to the Dean of GraduateCollege to create a contract for new graduate student.
 Copies to Faculty Advisor, Department Head, Dean of School, and VP of Academic Affairs.
 GAs get waivers of tuition only up to a maximum of 18 credit hours per year.

-2) Enroll student in classes.
+- Enroll student in classes.

-3) Student pays fees (Student should be on list of graduate students provided by Academic Affairs that indicates tuition is to be paid by the University).
+- Student pays fees (Student should be on list of graduate students provided by Academic Affairs that indicates tuition is to be paid by the University).

-4) Student obtains I.D. to enable library privileges (after fees are paid).
+- Student obtains I.D. to enable library privileges (after fees are paid).